the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 There are various facets to working in a team.
 They range from functioning in a team to leading a team.
 It includes following measures that increase team cohesion like performing code reviews.

-### Current Day Contextualization
+### RSE Tasks and Responsibilities
 These skills, while already numerous are also on purpose generic.
-Concrete examples can be obtained by the outcome from the Paderborn workshop, where we asked learners and beginner RSEs of what they would liked to have learnt.
-Among the top five things mentioned were:
+They span a multidimensional space in which the day-to-day tasks and responsibilities of a RSE can be found.
+During the Paderborn workshop we asked learners and novice RSEs what they would like to have learnt.
+Among the top five things mentioned
+were:

 - Testing.
 This task is a manifestation of the SE competencies of DOCBB and MOD since a model of the software is required in order to write good test that facilitate understanding and documentation.
 Today this encompasses the knowledge of testing frameworks and CI/CD practices.
 - Contributing to large projects.
-This is a topic that requires competency in SWREPOS, LEG, in order to understand the ramifications of sharing, DOCBB, since the contributed code has to be understood by others, and TEAM, since one is becoming part of the project depending on the involvement.
-Today this entails the effecive use of collaborative platforms like github/gitlab, honoring a projects Code of Conduct, and some knowledge of software licenses like the GPL.
+This is a topic that requires competency in SWREPOS, LEG, in order to understand the ramifications of sharing, and DOCBB, since the contributed code has to be understood by others.
+Interacting with project members depends on the the TEAM skill.
+Today this entails the effective use of collaborative platforms like github/gitlab, honouring a projects Code of Conduct, and some knowledge of software licenses like the GPL.
 - When or why to keep repositories private.
-This decision requires knowledge in the RC, to understand when it makes sense, USERS and TEAM in order to do accepted decisions and sometimes LEG.
-This requires domain and location knowledge in the sense that one should know what the practices of ones own institution are.
+This decision requires knowledge in the RC, to understand when it makes sense to open up or close down a repository.
+The USERS, TEAM and sometimes LEG skills are required to make this decision.
+Furthermore, knowledge of the practices and contractual regulations of the RSE's institution are also required.
 - Proper Development.
 This broad topic requires all of the SE skills.
 Of course these are the competencies that are the most fluid since they have to adapt at a high rate to the technological advancements.
 Additionally proper SE skills